R0yAdar/PPM-Image-Viewer/README.md

 the moment with no intention of higher level functions like scaling, etc.

-There's an .exe for windows x64.
+You can use pyinstaller to make an .exe out of it.